mattburt36/TKSTCK/README.md

 # TakeStock
-Stock-taking application to insert recipes and keep track of a large database of ingredients
+Stock-taking application
+This application is designed to track everyday life and work expenditures based on a list of "to do" items that contain "processes" that require "goods".